SLA for Azure SQL Database

 Azure SQL Database is a fully managed relational database with built-in regional high availability and turnkey geo-replication to any Azure region.
 It includes intelligence to support self-driving features such as performance tuning, threat monitoring, and vulnerability assessments and provides fully automated patching and updating of the code base.

-- Azure SQL Database Business Critical or Premium tiers configured as Zone Redundant Deployments have an availability guarantee of at least 99.995%.
+- Azure SQL Database Business Critical, Premium or General Purpose tiers configured as Zone Redundant Deployments have an availability guarantee of at least 99.995%.

-- Azure SQL Database Business Critical or Premium tiers not configured for Zone Redundant Deployments have an availability guarantee of at least 99.99%.
+- Azure SQL Database Hyperscale, Business Critical, Premium, or General Purpose tiers not configured for Zone Redundant deployments have an availability guarantee of at least 99.99%.

-- Azure SQL Database General Purpose, Standard, Basic tiers, or Hyperscale tier with two or more replicas have an availability guarantee of at least 99.99%.
+- Azure SQL Database Basic or Standard tiers have an availability guarantee of at least 99.99%.

 - Azure SQL Database Business Critical tier configured with geo-replication has a guarantee of Recovery point objective (RPO) of 5 sec for 100% of deployed hours.